Demfier/ebm-sanskrit-word-segmentation/README.md

-# Word Segmentation in Sanskrit Using Energy Based Models
+# Word Segmentation and Morphological Tagging in Sanskrit Using Energy Based Models

-Code for our paper [Free as in Free Word Order: An Energy Based Model for Word Segmentation and Morphological Tagging in Sanskrit](https://arxiv.org/pdf/1809.01446.pdf) accepted at EMNLP 2018, Brussels, Belgium.
+Code for our paper: [Free as in Free Word Order: An Energy Based Model for Word Segmentation and Morphological Tagging in Sanskrit](https://arxiv.org/pdf/1809.01446.pdf), accepted at EMNLP 2018, Brussels, Belgium.

-Please find the pre-trained model and other data files distributed on zenodo. [[link]](https://zenodo.org/record/1035413/#.XGZGj7pKhCV)
+Please find the pre-trained model and other data files distributed on zenodo [[link]](https://zenodo.org/record/1035413/#.XGZGj7pKhCV).
+Some other helper modules too have been provided in this repo inside the `helpers and outdated` folder.

 ## Team members:
 Amrith Krishna, Bishal Santra, Sasi Prasanth Bandaru, Gaurav Sahu, Vishnu Dutt Sharma, Pavankumar Satuluri and Pawan Goyal.